greenelab/django-genes/README.rst

    from genes.api import GeneResource

    # If you have not already done so, initialize your API and
-   # add the Organism and Gene Resources to it
+   # add the Organism and Gene Resources to it.
+You can also register
+   # the CrossRefResource and CrossRefDBResource if you want to have
+   # API endpoints for them as well.
    v0_api = Api()
    v0_api.register(OrganismResource())
    v0_api.register(GeneResource())
+   v0_api.register(CrossRefResource())
+   v0_api.register(CrossRefDBResource())

    # In the urlpatterns, include the urls for this api:
    urlpatterns = patterns('',